 As a Bishop, Guidance Counsellor and Business man, I have seen people make all the classic mistakes because they don’t know how to negotiate effectively.
 I’ve also seen the other side – the huge benefits that come from good negotiating.

-This course captures all that experience in the form of 50 secrets presented over seven chapters.
+This course captures all that experience in the form of 50 secrets presented over seven master Classes.
 If you use these secrets they will help you seize opportunities, make more money, develop relationships and maximize what you will achieve with the rest of your life.
 The lessons are:

 - Know when to negotiate: There are alternatives to negotiation.
 Before you start, you need to be sure what is meant by negotiation, and what the alternatives are.

 - Prepare clear objectives: If you know what you want to finish up with, then you are halfway there.

 - Discuss your respective positions: Reaching agreement is much more likely if each party understands where the other is coming from.
 This is about setting the scene – listening more than you talk, before you propose anything.

 - Deal only in packages: You can’t bargain if you only talk about one thing.
 You just argue.
 This chapter shows you how to reach agreement by trading packages.